YMSpektor/x-vars/README.md

 console.log(c.$); // 20
 ```
 Each reactive variable represents a data stream, its *$* property (read/write) contains the current value.
 The *$.calc* method can take 3 arguments:
 * The function to calculate the resulting value.
-The number of arguments can vary
+The number of arguments can vary and corresponds the values of argument variables (see below).
+The very last argument contains the last value of resulting variable
-* Array of reactive variables that affect the resulting value
+* Array of reactive variables that affect the resulting value (argument variables)
 * (optional) The reactive variable where to put the result.
 If not specified the new variable will be created.

 If you don't need a separate reactive variable, but still want to react to changes, you can call *$.calc* as a procedure: